Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

-Tomorrow is a big day for Tom Leghorn; he is riding a horse named Diablo.
-It seems like he always gets the worst pick of the draw in these rodeos, but that never stops him from riding.
+Tomorrow is a big day for Tom Leghorn; he will be riding a horse named Diablo.
+He gets the worst pick of the draw in these rodeos, but that never stops him from riding.

-‘‘He's a real mean horse, Tom." warned, Ol' Will.
-"I've heard some rumors of things he's done to some riders and how hard he is to hold on to."
+‘‘He's a real mean horse, Tom.”
+Said, Ol' Will.
+“I've heard some rumors about him and what he’s done to some riders and how hard he is to hold on to.”

-"You know I don’t listen to rumors and I ain't planning on hiding my head in the sand like some scared ostrich.
-Plus, I'm not about to mess up my crest,'' he replied; as he removed his hat to rub his wing over his perfectly red-crested head.
+“You know I don’t listen to rumors and I am not planning on hiding my head in the sand like some scared ostrich.
+Plus, I'm not about to mess up my crest,” he replied; as he removed his hat to rub his wing over his perfectly red-crested head.

-"I'm gonna get Buck ready for some practice riding,” Tom said as they walked into the stables.
-Ol' Will kept rambling on about how dangerous Diablo might be as Tom continued to saddle Buck.
-Finally, Tom had to ask Ol' Will to stop talking about it, it's just rumored.
+“I'm gonna get Buck ready to do some practice riding,” Tom said as they walked into the stables.
+All the while Ol' Will continued rambling on about Diablo, that Tom finally heard enough.

 Ol’ Will replied in a grumbling way.

-"I can take on Diablo," Tom said in a strong voice, as though he was as tall as the mountains around him.
-"Once I look him in the eyes, he'll understand who's the boss!
+“I can take on Diablo,” Tom said in a strong voice, as though he were as tall as the mountains around him.
+“Once I look him in the eyes, he'll understand who's the boss!”

-''I just wanted you to know what folks are saying about him."
-Mumbled Ol' Will.
-"Silly young rooster, he thinks every ride is going to be easier than the last."
+Ol' Will, mumbled.
+“Silly young rooster, he thinks every ride is going to be easier than the last.”

-Tom quietly slipped away into the arena while he was still talking.
+Tom quietly slipped away over to the arena while Ol’ Will was still talking.

-Ol’ Will is the famous Will Dodger.
-He was one of Greatest Bronco Riding Roosters of his time.
+Ol’ Will was the famous Will Dodger.
+He was one of the Greatest Bronco Riding Roosters of his time.
 He was tougher than any bronco rider alive, until that fateful day he rode Tornado.

 Many years ago, Will was riding his best, but Tornado was just too much for him.
 Just as the eight-second buzzer went off, Will’s foot got tangled in the stirrup when he tried to jump off, he could not get it loose.